lgiordani/cabook/manuscript/part_1_tools/chapter_03_mocks.md

 >>> m = mock.Mock()
 ```

 This object has the peculiar property of creating methods and attributes on the fly when you require them.
-Let us first look inside the object to take a glance TODO at what it provides
+Let us first look inside the object to get an idea of what it provides

 ``` python
 >>> dir(m)